 A meeting will be held once annually to review, revise, add or discontinue performance measures, and to set numerical targets.
 This will be known as the Performance Measures (PM) Discussion.
 Performance measures may be set for just the upcoming year, for future years, or some combination of both (e.g. this may vary by performance measure.)

-The Discussion will begin at the first Steering Committee Meeting following the release of the NOFA in preparation for discussion at the full COC meeting immediately following.
+The Discussion will begin at the COC Board of Directors who will coordinated with the Steering Committee Meeting following the release of the NOFA in preparation for discussion at the full COC meeting immediately following.

-At the Steering Committee meeting, the group will review and set targets for the performance measures by reviewing measures established by HUD for the CoC and ESG Programs, established through state and local plans to end homelessness.
+At the Steering Committee meeting, the group will review and set targets for the performance measures by reviewing measures established by HUD for the CoC and ESG Programs, local targets may also be established through state and local plans to end homelessness.
 The Projects, Monitoring, and Template Committee will present their recommendations.
 This information will then be discussed at the full COC immediately following.
-The CoC may, at their discretion, add additional .
+The CoC and the COC Board of Directors may, at their discretion, add additional targets.

-Performance measures should reflect, at minimum, progress towards the HEARTH Act’s system-level measures and Maine State system-level measures identified in the Plans to End and Prevent Homelessness, but those attending the Performance Measurements Meeting may elect to establish additional .
+Performance measures should reflect, at minimum, progress towards the HEARTH Act’s system-level measures and Maine State system-level measures identified in the Plans to End and Prevent Homelessness, but those attending the Performance Measurements Meeting may elect to establish additional targets.

-The Steering Committee will be responsible for reviewing the most recent NOFA for changes to HUD CoC targets, as well as any changes to ESG targets, and furnish this information to participants in the full COC Meeting.
+The Steering Committee will be responsible for reviewing the most recent NOFA for changes to HUD CoC targets, as well as any changes to ESG targets, and furnish this information to participants in the full COC Meeting and COC Board of Directors.

 To improve awareness of and participation in the Performance Measures Discussion the CoC, in collaboration with the Collaborative Applicant, will take the following steps: